 Disability Attorneys Explain Who Qualifies for Social Security Insurance Benefits

 “Paying into Social Security” is a phrase that anyone who has looked at a paycheck has probably heard before.
-By having a payroll deduction applied to earnings by an employer (FICA) or as self-employment tax, that individual is contributing to Social Security in order to receive disability insurance benefits (DIB) in the event of a disability.
-These benefits are also known as Title 2 or more commonly referred to as Social Security disability insurance (SSDI).
+By having a payroll deduction applied to earnings by an employer (FICA) or as self-employment tax, that individual contributes to Social Security.
+This is done in order to receive disability insurance benefits (DIB) in the event of a disability.
+These benefits are also called Title 2 or more commonly referred to as Social Security disability insurance (SSDI).

 However, a payroll deduction does not automatically qualify a person to receive SSDI.
-Speaking with a disability attorney in Tulsa may help claimants, or the individuals filing for Oklahoma disability benefits, improve their chances of having a successful disability application.
-When you call the Social Security law firm of Troutman & Troutman, we can help by reviewing your contributions to Social Security disability and other factors that determine if you are eligible for disability benefits.
+A claimant is the individual filing for Oklahoma disability benefits.
+A claimant can increase his/her chances of a successful disability application by talking to a disability attorney in Tulsa.
+When you call the Social Security law firm of Troutman & Troutman, we can help by reviewing your contributions to Social Security disability.
+We also review other factors that determine if you are eligible for disability benefits.

 What are Social Security Disability Work Credits?
 Disability Lawyers in Tulsa OK

 Every claimant must accumulate a certain number of work credits to qualify for SSDI benefits.
-Some of these credits must be earned during a 10-year period prior to the date you can prove you became disabled.
-The Social Security Administration (SSA) uses a formula to determine the basic requirement for SSDI work credits based on your prior work history and the age in which you became disabled.
+You must earn some of these credits during a 10-year period prior to the date you can prove you became disabled.
+The Social Security Administration (SSA) uses a formula to determine the basic requirement for SSDI work credits.
+It is based on your prior work history and the age in which you became disabled.

 The amount of credits a claimant has earned in his or her work history is important to Social Security eligibility for disability benefits.
 However, if you have not earned enough credits to qualify for SSDI and can demonstrate a financial need, you may be eligible for supplemental security income (SSI).